charlesrogers/product_management/product_prioritization.md

 +
 ---
 ### TO FILE
-Prioritization is a combination of business value * user value * what is feasible * what will create long-term value above the cost of capital

 1. Business value
     + What is the overall funnel
      + What are the steps in the funnel